c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ## The POSIX definitions

-In the article are used the simplified definitions from the POSIX specification:
+In this article are used simplified definitions from the POSIX specification.

 _Blocked thread_ - a thread that is waiting for some condition before it can continue execution.

-_Blocking_ - a property of a socket that causes function calls to it to wait for the requested action to be performed before returning.

-_Non-blocking_ - a property of a socket that causes function calls to it to return without delay, when it is detected that the requested action cannot be completed without an unknown delay.
+_Blocking_ - a property of a socket that causes calls to it to wait for the requested action to be performed before returning. _Non-blocking_ - a property of a socket that causes calls to it to return without delay, when it is detected that the requested action cannot be completed without an unknown delay.

-_Synchronous I/O operation_ - an I/O operation that causes the requesting thread to be blocked until that I/O operation completes.

-_Asynchronous I/O operation_ - an I/O operation that doesn’t of itself cause the requesting thread to be blocked; this implies that the thread and the I/O operation may be running concurrently.
+_Synchronous I/O operation_ - an I/O operation that causes the requesting thread to be blocked until that I/O operation completes. _Asynchronous I/O operation_ - an I/O operation that doesn’t of itself cause the requesting thread to be blocked; this implies that the thread and the I/O operation may be running concurrently.

 So, according to the POSIX specification, the difference between the terms _non-blocking_ and _asynchronous_ is obvious:

-*   _non-blocking_ - a property of a socket that causes function calls to it in some conditions to return without delay
+*   _non-blocking_ - a property of a _socket_ that causes calls to it to return without delay
-*   _asynchronous I/O_ - a property on an I/O operation (reading or writing) that runs concurrently with the requesting thread
+*   _asynchronous I/O_ - a property on an _I/O operation_ (reading or writing) that runs concurrently with the requesting thread

 ## I/O models